TritonDataCenter/node-debug-school/exercises/generate_core_when_an_app_crashes/problem.md

 program when starting your application.

-To complete this exercise, write a shell script that generates a core file from a Node.js application in the directory `/cores`, with a file name that follows this pattern:
+To complete this exercise, write a shell script that generates a core file from a Node.js application in the directory `{coresDirectory}`, with a file name that follows this pattern:
 ```
 core.pid